CloudReactor/docs/manual_setup.md

 ---

-### (Optional) Set AWS role permissions to allow CloudReactor to stop, start and schedule ECS tasks
+### Set AWS role permissions to allow CloudReactor to stop, start and schedule ECS tasks
 To have CloudReactor manage your tasks in your AWS environment, you'll need to give CloudReactor permissions in AWS to run tasks, schedule tasks, create services, and trigger Workflows by deploying the [CloudReactor AWS CloudFormation template](https://github.com/CloudReactor/aws-role-template), named `cloudreactor-aws-role-template.json`.

 Follow the instructions in the [README.md](https://github.com/CloudReactor/aws-role-template/blob/master/README.md#allowing-cloudreactor-to-manage-your-tasks), in the section "Allowing CloudReactor to manage your tasks".